Follow This Old House online:

 How long does regrouting take?

-If the grout needs to be sealed after installation, this will add three days to the project as you need to wait 48 hours after grout installation to seal it and another 24 hours for the sealant to dry.
+Regrouting time depends on the shower’s size and condition.
+Generally, professionals can complete the task in eight hours or less, while DIY projects may take a whole weekend.
+Using a grout that needs sealing, such as cement, will add three days to your project as you need to wait 48 hours after installation to seal the grout and another 24 hours for the sealant to dry.

 What is the best way to regrout a shower?